claresudbery/clare-wiki-ably/pages/organising/tools/kit.md

 - Change Featured post to either Newest post or Selected post
 - Click "Select broadcasts to display publicly" to change, one by one, which ones will appear and which will not

-Change the thumbnail for posts featured on subscriber page
+Change the thumbnail for posts featured on subscriber page ^seo-settings

 * Send => Broadcasts
 * Open the broadcast by clicking on the title, NOT by three dots => Open